aws-powertools/powertools-lambda-java/docs/core/metrics.md

     }
     ```

-`MetricsLogger` is implemented as a Singleton to keep track of your aggregate metrics in memory and make them accessible anywhere in your code.
+`Metrics` is implemented as a Singleton to keep track of your aggregate metrics in memory and make them accessible anywhere in your code.
 To guarantee that metrics are flushed properly the `@FlushMetrics` annotation must be added on the lambda handler.

 !!!info "You can use the Metrics utility without the `@FlushMetrics` annotation and flush manually.
 Read more in the [advanced section below](#usage-without-metrics-annotation)."

 ## Creating metrics

 You can create metrics using `addMetric`, and manually create dimensions for all your aggregate metrics using `addDimension`.
-Anywhere in your code, you can access the current `MetricsLogger` Singleton using the `MetricsLoggerFactory`.
+Anywhere in your code, you can access the current `Metrics` Singleton using the `MetricsFactory`.

 === "MetricsEnabledHandler.java"

     ```java hl_lines="13"
     import software.amazon.lambda.powertools.metrics.FlushMetrics;
-    import software.amazon.lambda.powertools.metrics.MetricsLogger;
+    import software.amazon.lambda.powertools.metrics.Metrics;
-    import software.amazon.lambda.powertools.metrics.MetricsLoggerFactory;
+    import software.amazon.lambda.powertools.metrics.MetricsFactory;
     import software.amazon.lambda.powertools.metrics.model.MetricUnit;

     public class MetricsEnabledHandler implements RequestHandler<Object, Object> {

-        private static final MetricsLogger metricsLogger = MetricsLoggerFactory.getMetricsLogger();
+        private static final Metrics metrics = MetricsFactory.getMetricsInstance();

         @Override
         @FlushMetrics(namespace = "ServerlessAirline", service = "payment")
         public Object handleRequest(Object input, Context context) {
-            metricsLogger.addDimension("environment", "prod");
+            metrics.addDimension("environment", "prod");
-            metricsLogger.addMetric("SuccessfulBooking", 1, MetricUnit.COUNT);
+            metrics.addMetric("SuccessfulBooking", 1, MetricUnit.COUNT);
             // ...
         }
     }